DevGrade-Dev/hacktitude.github.io/README.md

 The system you are about to develop is a online, on-demand learning management system (similar to Coursera, Udemy, etc.).
 The functionality already available are straight forward once you login to the system.

+You can use following credentials to login using an already existing user in seed data.
+Navigate the application using the main menu.

+* Username: `abby@hacktitude.io`
+* Password: `test`

+Alternatively you may create an user by yourself.

 * Visit 'Sign Up' and Register a new user
 * Login with the new credentials of the user you just created
-* Navigate the application using the main menu

 ### Executing the Tests